xahiru/IPA_Fall_2024/FOG0002/mid_term_assignment/greenhouse-farming-system/README.md

     1. sudo npm install -g json-server
 19. create a database file by the name of db.json, run the database server
     1. json-server --watch db.json
-20. create a js file (api.js) to handle the functionalitys
+20. create a js file (api.js) to handle the functionalities
 21. complete the signup functionality
 21. create the login functionality
 22. To ensure that the dashboard is only accessible to authenticated users, implementd navigation guards with Vue Router.